-- Status: This bill was unanimously approved by the full Senate on the first day of Session.
-The House is now workshopping the bill.
+- Status: This bill was unanimously approved by the full Senate on the first day of Session and is now in Messages.

 - Summary: Comprehensive bill impacting public officials, elected and appointed, at the state and local level.
-The bill incorporates most of the provisions summarized in SB 2 with the following differences:
+The bill incorporates most of provisions summarized in SB2 above with the following differences:

-- Financial Disclosure Filings: Does not allow the Commission on Ethics (COE) to levy on property in order to collect financial disclosure fines.
+- Financial Disclosure Filings: Does not allow the COE to levy on property in order to collect financial disclosure fines.

-- Complaints and Investigative Proceedings: Gives COE discretion to dismiss complaints due to “de minimus” violations (SB 2 mandates their dismissal).
+- Complaints and Investigative Proceedings: Gives COE discretion to dismiss complaints due to “de minimis” violations (SB2 mandates their dismissal)

-- Lobbying Ban: Limits the two year lobbying ban for legislators to the Speaker of the House and the President of the Senate (SB 2 places the restriction on all former legislators).
+- Lobbying Ban: Limits the 2 year lobbying ban for legislators to just the Speaker of the House and the President of the Senate (SB2 places the restriction on all former legislators)